 Charge or accept a periodic fee or contribution from a debtor residing in this state for administering a debt management plan or similar plan, which fee or contribution exceeds eight and one-half per cent of the amount paid by the debtor each month for distribution to the debtor’s creditors or thirty dollars, whichever is greater.

-In deciding whether to engage a credit counseling company, you must determine if they are complying with your state’s laws regulating such companies, if the company is reputable, and most importantly, if such a program is right for you.
-Among the main debt management options, you will likely pay more in the long run using a credit counseling agency.
+In deciding whether to engage a credit counseling company, you must determine if they are complying with your state’s laws regulating such companies, if the company is reputable, and most importantly if such a program is right for you.
+Among the main debt management options, you will likely pay more, in the long run, using a credit counseling agency.
 Also, you must at least be knowledgeable as to the impact such a program will have on your credit score.
 Using a credit counseling service will likely not affect your FICO score.
-However, the actions you take based on recommendations of a credit counselor may, and usually do, impact your credit score negatively.
+However, the actions you take based on recommendations of a credit counselor may, and usually do impact your credit score negatively.
 Credit counseling is sometimes the correct choice for individuals overwhelmed with debt, but oftentimes it is not.
 A consumer should think about the concerns addressed above, research the company they are considering and make an informed decision prior to rushing to contract with a credit counseling company.
+Our Ohio debt management lawyers can help you understand your next steps.